A tease for The Discovery

 A first meeting in The Discovery

 The following is just a sample of how some of the dialogue flows in the working manuscript.
 This scene (of which only a portion is presented below, is the initial meeting between Greg Weston, who was born blind, and Gail Gordon, a lady eight years older than him.
-Both are key players in a discovery made 20 years after the fact that will lead to malpractice, infidelity, a court case, plotted murder, and the destruction of a pristine medical career and life.
+Both are key players in uncovering a discovery 20 years after the fact.
+It will lead to malpractice, infidelity, a court case, murder, and the destruction of major character’s lives.
 I have written story as a thriller.
 Sample text from The Discovery (© Louis Kraft & Robert S. Goodman, MD, 2013-2015) follows:

 As Greg continued to talk to the waitress a young woman burst into the deli and raced to Ethel at the cashier station.
 “Could you tell me whose dog that is?” she said as she pointed at Boots, who was clearly visible through the front window.